2017nisekoclassic 93

 5. Race Headquarter

-The Race Headquarter shall be open at the following location from 5:00 to 18:00 on June 15 (Sat) and June 16 (Sun) , 2024 at Niseko Grand Hirafu Start/Finish area.
+The Race Headquarter shall be open at the following location from 5:00 to 18:00 on June 13 (Fri) and June 15 (Sun) , 2025 at Niseko Grand Hirafu Start / Finish area.

-License-control will be done prior to the race using data and will not be held at the Main venue.
+License-control will be held prior to the race day using data be held at the Main venue.

-Participants must present receive body numbers, frame plates and timing transponders at the Main venue.
+Participants must receive body numbers, frame plates and timing transponders at the Main venue.

-Rider’s meeting held in the presence of the Commissaires’ Panel will be commenced online livestream as part of the COVID-19 infection prevention.
+Rider’s meeting held in the presence of the Commissaires’ Panel will be commenced online livestream.
 All participants must watch the livestream under appropriate internet connection to receive guidance.

-7. Rider Assembly, Sign-up & Start for RR
+8. Road Race: Rider Assembly, Sign-up & Start

-Every rider who participates in 150 km or 80 km races shall be confirmed his/her start by operation verification of transponder that is undertaken at the Main Venue.
+Every rider who participates in 140 km or 80 km races shall be confirmed his/her sign-on by operation verification of transponder that is undertaken at the Main Venue.
 After that, riders should be instructed to move to the starting point.

-For the start of the Road Race event, the Wave Start Format with groups is applied under strict practice of social distancing.
-After the start with waves, waves will be rejoined before the “0 km point” which differs from the starting point.
+For the start of the Road Race event, the Wave Start Format with groups is applied with social distancing.
+After the start waves, waves will be rejoined before the “0 km point” which differs from the starting point.
 Official start shall be done at “0 km point” and timing is start.

-There will be neutral support by Amer Sports Japan, Inc., (MAVIC) and SHIMANO.
+There will be neutral support by MAVIC and SHIMANO.
 Also, 6 neutral support motorbikes and 4 vehicles will be provided.
-The prepared freewheel shall be Campagnolo and Shimanogear cassette (11-speed).

 Feed zone will be set up at following locations.
-Also, the throwing-away of a water bottle, a food bag and so on is prohibited, except in the specified feed zone or green zone (waste zone).
+Also, the throwing-away of a water bottle, a food bag and so on is prohibited, except in the specified Feed Zone or Litter Zone (waste zone).

 *Distance form finish line